I ECE 110 (= I ESE 110) Introduction to Engineering (2)

 I ECE 402 Power Electronics (3)

 An introduction to fundamentals of power electronic circuits and their role in industrial, residential and power system applications.
 This course covers the characteristics of power semiconductor devices including diodes, thyristors, GTOs, IGBTs and MOSFETs.
 Analysis and design of basic dc-dc converters, single phase and multi-phase rectifiers and inverter circuits will be introduced as well as an introduction to the fundamentals of soft switching converters.
 Industrial applications, such as renewable energy, telecom and computing industry will be discussed.
 Computer simulation will be used to analyze the detailed operation of switching converters.
 This course includes a laboratory.
-Prerequisite(s): I ECE 300 or I CEN 380 and I ECE 413, or permission of instructor.
+Prerequisite(s): I ECE 300 and I ECE 413, or permission of instructor.
 Course fee applies.
 Consult the Schedule of Classes.

 I ECE 404 (= I CSI 404) Computer Architecture and Organization (3)